LiquidIce95/Quant_Data_Platform/README.md

 **What are potential problems of this data ?**

 The CFTC's API seems a bit complicated to use.
-Also getting the right timing to fetch the report will pose a problem.
+Also getting the right timing to fetch the report will pose a problem even with a completely deterministic schedule adding to this comes the fact that the specific release times may vary and we need to consider holidays.

 **Why are we picking this data ?**